artemsuvorov/titles-text-parser/README.md

 The uploaded file can be represented in a few formats:
 1. plain: returns text in html format where text is splitted into paragraphs of html tag `<p>`
-2. parsed: return text in html format where text is splitted into headers (`<h*>`) and paragraphs (`<p>`); on the top of the html page the navigation bar is provided.
+2. parsed: return text in html format where text is splitted into headings (`<h*>`) and paragraphs (`<p>`); on the top of the html page the navigation bar is provided.
-3. json: returns text in json format where text is splitted into objects which represent headers or other lines of the text.
+3. json: returns text in json format where text is presented as a navigable tree of nested text fragments by their heading levels.

 You can find examples of those formats in the Example section.